Blood donation at the St. Anne’s University Hospital

 Thanks to the ReSpimask, I can safely take care of myself and my patients in these uncertain and difficult times.
 I protect myself and the ReSpimask protects my patients.
 The mask provides high comfort, is light, very pleasant on the skin and breathable.

-Chairman of the Civic Society Against Lung Disease (ČOPN)
+Chairman of the Czech Citizen’s Group Against Pulmonary Diseases (ČOPN)

 These mask are now very important for patients with lung diseases, especially as a help for their visits doctors and for everyday life, of course.